Director, Cancer Health Disparities Postdoctoral Program

 University of North Carolina at Chapel Hill

-Dr. Eng is the senior advisor to the CBPE Core Unit at the Center for Health Promotion and Disease Prevention and is the Director of the Kellogg Health Scholars Program, which offers postdoctoral training in the CBPR approach, at the UNC Gillings School of Global Public Health.
+Dr. Eng is the senior advisor to the Community Engagement, Partnerships and Technical Assistance (formerly CBPR) Core Unit at the Center for Health Promotion and Disease Prevention and is the Director of the Cancer Health Disparities Program, which offers postdoctoral training in cancer prevention and control research, at the UNC Gillings School of Global Public Health.